Project 1

 a.
 Use cost-impact matrix and plot ideas from step-3 on the matrix (Please see this example.
 Location of the ideas in the matrix is based on the assumptions of the team members.
 It may be different for different people.)

 b.
-Select 2 ideas – one low to medium impact, and one high impact
+Select 2 ideas – one low to medium impact, and one high impact (with non-trivial technology)

 Let's denote the 2 selected ideas, soln-1, and soln-2 solving the challenge framed in step-2.